tableau/webdataconnector/docs/wdc_debugging.md

 * To make it easier to load files into the simulator, keep the simulator and web data connector .html files that you are testing in the same folder.

+### Caching in the simulator {#simulator-caching}

+If changes to your connector do not appear to take effect in the simulator, the browser might be caching a previous version of your connector.
+Here are some ways to work around caching issues:

+* In some browsers, you can press **Ctrl+Shift+R** or **Cmd+Shift+R** to clear the cache for the current page and reload it.

+* Open the simulator in an incognito window which does not store cookies or cache pages.
+Note that the list of recent connectors will not be stored if cookies are disabled.

+* In Google Chrome, you can disable caching while the developer tools are open.

+  1. Open Chrome Developer Tools.

+  1. Press **F1** to view the settings.

+  1. On the **Preferences** tab, under **Network**, select the **Disable caching** option.

 ### General browser debugging tips {#browser-tips}